Digital Wallets: How to Protect it from Cyber Threats

 Digital wallets are increasingly being developed to perform more than just monetary transactions; they are also designed to authenticate the holder’s credentials.

-A digital wallet, alternatively referred to as an e-wallet, is an electronic device, internet service, or software application that enables one party to conduct electronic transactions with another party in exchange for digital currency units.
+A digital wallet, also known as an e-wallet, is an electronic device, internet service, or software application that enables one party to conduct electronic transactions with another party in exchange for digital currency units.

 Avoid uninvited connections.
 A friend’s phone may be infected with malware, sending you texts to infect everyone in your contact list.
 Even if a source appears familiar, exercise caution if you think a friend sent you a link or text, and ask about it before clicking.

 Avoid accessing public Wi-Fi to view confidential information or surf websites that capture and keep your data.
-It’s best to avoid using public Wi-Fi at parks, libraries, and cafés unless you want someone other than you to monitor your bank account.
+It’s also best to avoid using public Wi-Fi at parks, libraries, and cafés unless you want someone else to monitor your bank account.

 This access is accomplished through “terms of service” agreements that most users accept without reading.
 Although they are frequently complicated and challenging to comprehend, you should not download the app if you disagree with the terms.

-You should check if your accounts enable two-factor authentication (2FA) if you haven’t already.
+If you haven’t already, check if your accounts enable two-factor authentication (2FA).
 It is a highly effective means of stopping unauthorized users from accessing an account.

 With typical 2FA, when you enter your standard password, the website sends a four- to six-digit code to your e-mail or phone.
 This strategy creates two obstacles for hackers and will notify you if your account is compromised.